 Even though TikTok has exploded and changed how we approach digital marketing in general, it's still tricky to make it work for every business.
 This is why it's worth asking your candidate their thoughts on utilising TikTok for your business.

-13. Can we run a free contest on our Facebook Page where fans like and share our regular posts to win?
+13. Can we run a free contest on our Facebook Page, where fans can win by liking and sharing our regular posts?

 Knowing the rules and guidelines for each platform is absolutely necessary.
-Mainly to implement best practices, but also to avoid violating the terms of service, getting suspended or kicked off.
+Mainly to implement best practices but also to avoid violating the terms of service, getting suspended, or being kicked off.

-The short answer to this question is “no”.
-Facebook fights against clickbait posts that encourage liking and sharing, but you can still run a proper contest and give additional points to those who engage on social media.
+The short answer is “no.” Facebook fights against clickbait posts that encourage liking and sharing, but you can still run a proper contest and give additional points to those who engage on social media.

 14. Can we see some examples of the social media projects you've worked on?